Dennis Hackett

-Mirror Magazine published on Wednesdays and it reflected all of Hackett’s chutzpah and sense of zeitgeist, its October 1969 launch issue deciding on a future with the Butlins Redcoats for the 21-year-old Prince of Wales.
-Hackett hired a youthful editorial team led by Mike Molloy, who went on to edit the Mirror itself.
-Others who made their reputations here included Eve Pollard on fashion (later editor of the Sunday Mirror and Sunday Express), Jeffrey Bernard as low-life columnist, Delia Smith in her first writing role as cook, playwright Keith Waterhouse likewise writing his first columns, as well as screenwriter Arthur Hopcraft and the astrologer Patric Walker.
+Mirror Magazine published on Wednesdays, its October 1969 launch issue deciding on a future with the Butlins Redcoats for the 21-year-old Prince of Wales.
+Hackett hired an editorial team led by Mike Molloy, who went on to edit the Mirror itself.
+Others who made their reputations here included Eve Pollard on fashion (later editor of the Sunday Mirror and Sunday Express), Jeffrey Bernard, Delia Smith in her first writing role as cook, playwright Keith Waterhouse likewise writing his first columns, as well as screenwriter Arthur Hopcraft and the astrologer Patric Walker.

-The magazine made waves for popular journalism, but closed one year after launch, not for lack of reader appeal, but because of faulty budgeting from the outset.
-At 5 million copies, this was the longest magazine run in the country using high-quality gravure presses and it had not been foreseen that those four-colour copper cylinders printing on the machines at Odhams Press in Watford would wear out halfway through the run.
+The magazine closed one year after launch because of faulty budgeting from the outset.
+At 5 million copies, this was the longest magazine run in the country using gravure presses.
+It had not been foreseen that those four-colour copper cylinders printing on the machines at Odhams Press in Watford would wear out halfway through the run.
 From the start, this doubled the weekly engraving bill in what was then the luxury printing process.
-Mirror Magazine closed in 1970 with a loss of £7million – an astonishing miscalculation by Hugh Cudlipp’s company.
+Mirror Magazine closed in 1970 with a loss of £7million – a miscalculation by Hugh Cudlipp's company.

-Hackett's reputation was undimmed and he held numerous positions during the 1970s, including an associate editorship of the Daily Express, while writing books on the Bemrose Corporation and Ford Motor Company.
+Hackett held numerous positions during the 1970s, including an associate editorship of the Daily Express, while writing books on the Bemrose Corporation and Ford Motor Company.

 In the 1980s, Hackett became a television critic, working first at The Times, then for The Tablet.
 As a consultant, he organised the launch of You, the Mail on Sunday's colour supplement, then moved to Today, acting as Editor-in-Chief for a period in 1987.
-He had some success in the role, calling for tactical voting in the 1987 general election, to benefit the Social Democratic Party.
-However, he soon left to become editor of M, The Observer's colour supplement, then in the early 1990s was editor of Management Today.
+He called for tactical voting in the 1987 general election to benefit the Social Democratic Party.
+However, he soon left to become editor of M, The Observers' colour supplement, then in the early 1990s was editor of Management Today.